anyahush/sunrise-yoga/README.md

 - [GitPod](https://gitpod.io) was used as the IDE to develop the project.
 -  Google Maps was used to display the location of the studio.
 - [Lamdatest](https://www.lambdatest.com/) was used to check browser compatibility.
+- [Meta-Chart](https://www.meta-chart.com/) was used to create the scatter graph in the README.md.
 - [Pexels](https://www.pexels.com/) was used to select appropriate images.
 - [Unsplash](https://unsplash.com/) was used to select appropriate images.